unifiedjs/collective/governance-grant.md

 Maintainers of outside projects can grant governance of a project to the organization team.
-If the team accepts governance, the project modes under the organization.
+If the team accepts governance, the project moves under the organization.
 Previous maintainers become outside collaborators and loose and gain some rights.